MZanggl/flooent/README.md

 ### More examples

-These methods, while convenient, are not in the library by default to keep the bundle size small.
+These methods, while convenient, are not in the core since they are not all too common yet quadruply the bundle size.

 <details>
 <summary>Array.is</summary>